 Cashflow Manager provides electronic BAS and GST reporting.
 You also have the option to print, save, and email your reports as needed.
 Before you lodge any reporting, it’s important to ensure that your business transactions have been entered and allocated correctly.

-To report electronically, you will need to check that you have registered your business with the ATO and that you have an AUSKey.
+To report electronically, you will need to check that you have registered your business with the ATO and that you have a MyGovID.
 There are currently two ways to lodge your reporting.

 ATO Business Portal: Lodging online in this way will allow you to login and to lodge your figures using the ATO Business Portal website.

 SBR (Standard Business Reporting): Which allows you to lodge your reporting and is done directly from your Cashflow Manager program, making your lodgement a breeze.